Paycheck Protection Program (PPP) Loan Forgiveness Estimator

 Alternative Covered Period.
 For administrative convenience, borrowers with a bi-weekly (or more frequent) payroll schedule may elect to use an Alternative Covered Period for either the 24- or, if elected, the eight-week period that begins on the first day of their first pay period following the receipt of their loan.
 However, borrowers who elect the Alternative Covered Period must apply the Covered Period wherever there is a reference to Covered Period in their loan forgiveness application.

 In an Interim Final Rule released June 10, 2020, the SBA determined that the date a loan is made is the date the SBA assigns a loan number to a PPP loan.
 We await further guidance to clarify whether to use the “received date of the loan amount” or the “loan made date” to determine eligibility to elect the eight-week period.

 *The loan forgiveness application released on June 17, 2020 states that a borrower may elect to use the eight-week Covered or Alternative Covered period if they received their loan prior to June 5, 2020.
 However, the PPP Flexibility Act of 2020 states that the borrower may elect the eight-week period only if their loan was made on or before June 5, 2020.

 What are covered costs under PPP?

-Covered costs include eligible payroll and non-payroll (business payments for mortgage interest, rent and utilities) costs paid or incurred during an eight-week covered period.
+Eligible payroll and non-payroll costs (business payments for mortgage interest, rent and utilities) paid or incurred during your covered period.

 What are payroll costs?

-Borrowers are generally eligible for forgiveness for the payroll costs (also referred to in the Loan Forgiveness Application as Eligible Payroll Costs) paid and incurred during their covered period.
-Payroll costs consist of:
+Borrowers are generally eligible for forgiveness for the payroll costs (also referred to in the Loan Forgiveness Application as eligible payroll costs) paid or incurred during their covered period.
+Payroll costs include: